 The purpose of the Entropy Survey is to equip you with an easy way to assess and reduce entropy in your organization.
 It allows you to identify where entropy is emerging early and to fix it so that the business can execute fast on the right things.
 It also allows for this process to be repeated over time to make operational excellence sustainable.
 The bottom line is that the more you can reduce the internal drains, the more your business can maximize its gains!

 Since this is a new tool, you’ll need to take it for a test drive to really understand it and see if it’s right for your organization.
-You can register for the 14-day free trial below.
-After you register, we recommend that you create a dummy survey, enter some sample data, and then close the survey to view the reporting.
+After you register, we recommend that you launch the test survey, enter some sample data, and then close the survey to view the reporting.
 Thanks and we look forward to connecting with you in the members area!

 To get started, just complete the registration form below…